ruLegen/SLAM3D-Video/README.md

 - [JglTF](https://github.com/javagl/JglTF)

 ## Build
-Regular Android studio project build
+Regular Android studio project build (CMAKE required)

 ## Blender import
 In order to properly import glTF scene in to blender some thing need to be done: